General Information

 Lynsey Thomas (Recepcionist)

 We have several advanced critical care practitioners who undertook a 2-year training program to work as advanced practitioners within critical care.
 Their role includes patient assessment, practical procedures and drug prescribing.
-Their names are:

 We have a 24/7 Critical Care Outreach team at The James Cook University Hospital which will follow up all discharges from critical are and review referrals.
 Their bleep number is 7000.
 The Critical Care Outreach team at the Friarage covers 12 h a day / 7 days a week.